destroflyer/maniascript/docs/advanced/persistence.md

 # Persistence

 ManiaScript allows persisting variables, which means storing them across contexts (like different game modes) or even application restarts.
-This works with any (TODO: Check if correct) variable and can be done simply by adding the keyword `persistent` to its declaration.
+To persist a variable, simply add the keyword `persistent` to its declaration.

 ```ManiaScript
 declare persistent Boolean MyGameMode_ConfigA;